 Visitor Opening Times

-2014 and 2015: 1 February – 23 December: Daily, 11am–5pm.
+2015: 1 February – 23 December: Daily, 11am–5pm.
 Last admission 4.30 (4pm Friday/Saturday) some rooms may be closed for private functions – please see website or phone before visiting.
 Grounds: All year, daily from 7am.
 Closing times may vary, please check website or phone before visiting.

 Limited access for coaches.
 Tearooms closed Christmas Day.